CARROWCULLEN the OLD IRISH FARMHOUSE Skreen County Sligo

 Because of these combined features, it is, in the words of one visitor, ‘just like my grandmother’s home!’

 The farmhouse is set well back from a quiet country road.
+Its private lane leads to a forestry path which returns to the country road, providing an easy loop walk.

 It sits within a timeless, rugged fourteen-acre farm with outbuildings, stream, natural springs and sheep.